 Tip 5: One hand only ladies and gents!

 If you’ve ever ridden English then you need to forget everything about how to hold your reins because in Western, things are completely different.
 Your thumbs don’t need to be up, you don’t need to have a rein in each hand, you can have more slack and your arms don’t have to be up.
 Also, your horse’s head can be lower and more relaxed than in English.

 Also, use your legs more and even your hips a little bit when turning to help your horse along.
-You can twist your hips slightly in the direction that you want to go as your horse will be able to pick up on this signal if they are well trained.
+You can twist your hips slightly in the direction that you want to go, and your horse will pick up on this signal if they are well trained.
 Furthermore, you want to squeeze your horse with the leg opposite of the direction you want to turn in as your horse should naturally move away from the pressure.

-Tip 6: Double check your horse is matched to you
+Tip 6: Double check you and your horse are a good match

 Tip 7: Don’t forget to be affectionate!